 docker pull salehmir/jesse:python38

-Now assuming that you are running Docker on your local machine (and not a VPS), you probably want to edit your project with a code editor.
+Now assuming you are running Docker on your local machine (and not a VPS), you probably want to edit your project with a code editor.

 For that reason, I'm going to create a directory named

 home on my local machine and later map it into the container's

 /home directory.
 This way, I can edit my project on either my machine (with code editor) or from within the container and changes will affect both.